 - All entries must provide a completed entry form.

 - Heats will be conducted at 12.30pm at the WIOA SA Conference and Expo on the Wednesday at the conference venue – Murray Bridge Racing Club.

 - The competition will be divided into a number of heats, with entries placed in each heat randomly drawn by WIOA staff.

-- Heat judging will be undertaken by guests at the welcome reception who shall taste all samples and select their most favoured water sample by giving it one vote.
+- Heat judging will be undertaken by attendees at the conference who shall taste the samples and select their most favoured water sample by giving it one vote.

 - The sample with the most votes will be judged the heat winner and the winner will proceed to the Grand Final.

 - In the case of a tie, the winner will be chosen by the heat coordinator from those that are tied.